CTXz/stm32f1-picopwner/README.md

 ### Step 1: Preparation

 During the first step, the debug probe is connected to the target STM32F1 board.
 This will cause condition 1 of the RDP lock to be triggered.
 The debug probe is then used to load the exploit firmware into SRAM and is then disconnected from the target board.
-As already mentioned above, condition 1 of the RDP lock will persist until the device is power cycled!
+Remember that condition 1 of the RDP lock will persist until the device is power cycled!

 ### Step 2: Power Glitching